valkey-io/libvalkey/docs/migration-guide.md

 * `redisFormatSdsCommandArgv` removed from API.
 Can be replaced with `valkeyFormatCommandArgv`.
 * `redisFreeSdsCommand` removed since the `sds` type is for internal use only.
+* `redisAsyncSetConnectCallbackNC` removed and `valkeyAsyncSetConnectCallback` accepts the non-const callback function prototype.

 ## Migrating from `hiredis-cluster` 0.14.0